ericaloha/pBtree/README.md

   YCSB benckmark with Random, Uniform, ScrambledZipf, SkewedZipf distributions for generating key-values.

 # Build
-  * liburing must be installed for block IO, which functonalities have been integritied to the implementation.
+  * liburing must be installed for block IO, which functionalities have been integrated into the implementation.
   * Configurations, including:

       (1) (dis)enable baseline (typical B+-tree implementaion);

       (2) (dis)enable pB+-tree (pB+-tree implementaion);

-      (3) parameters (e.g., buffer pool size, key-value size, buffer pool thresholds, workload-related settings) should be tuned mannully
+      (3) parameters (e.g., buffer pool size, key-value size, buffer pool thresholds, workload-related settings) should be tuned manually in test.cc

+      (4) Makefile should be updated based on your config

 ```
 make && ./test